AstralObserver/nonprofit/README.md

-# Take Action Tucson Website
+# Collective Improvement Association Website

-A Hugo-based website for Take Action Tucson, providing a central hub for local activism events and resources.
+A Hugo-based website for the Collective Improvement Association, providing a central hub for local activism events and resources.

 ## Features